becker63/home-network/notes.md

 # TODO:

+### add a tool to look for TODO: comments in source and aggregate them

 ### 0. learn more about crossplane
   * will procedural steps be reconciled?
   * how would wrapping the argocd nix image build steps in a composition reconcile?